arlicle/laniu/README.md

 It’s django model for clojure

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to normal human that don't like SQL, well, if you don't like SQL , that part is up to you.

 ## Usage